Google and Me

 Between September 2006 and December 2009, I was co-editor of Philipp Lenssen’s Google Blogoscoped where I wrote a number of articles and helped to look after the forum.
 I also featured in his books, 55 Ways to Have Fun With Google (self-published) and Google Apps Hacks (O’Reilly).

-I joined the Webmaster Team at Google in January 2010, moved to YouTube in November 2013, and a new project at Google in August 2015.
+I joined the Webmaster Team at Google in January 2010, moved to YouTube in November 2013, and have been working on a new project at Google since August 2015.